Salumeria Roscioli

 Must Try

-- Burrata with Sundried TomatoesCreamy burrata paired with sweet, tangy sundried tomatoes
+- Burrata with Sundried TomatoesCreamy burrata cheese paired with sweet sundried tomatoes

-- Cacio e PepeClassic Roman pasta with pecorino and black pepper
+- Cacio e PepeClassic Roman pasta with pecorino cheese and black pepper

-- Spaghettone with Butter and AnchoviesThick spaghetti dressed in butter with savory anchovies
+- Spaghettone with Butter and AnchoviesThick spaghetti tossed in rich butter with savory anchovies